-Excipients: hydrogenated soya-bean oil 0.3 mg and sucrose 1.52 mg.
-For a full list of excipients, see 6.1
+For the full list of excipients, see 6.1

-Ochre-coloured oval film-coated tablet scored on one side.
-The breakage surface is white.
+Ochre oval film-coated tablets, scored on one side.
+When broken the exposed surface is white.

 The score line is only to facilitate breaking for ease of swallowing and not to divide into equal doses.

-Prevention and treatment of vitamin D and calcium deficiency in the elderly.
+Prevention and treatment of vitamin D and calcium deficiency in elderly.

-Vitamin D and calcium supplement as an adjunct to specific osteoporosis treatments of patients who are at risk of vitamin D and calcium deficiency.
+Vitamin D and calcium supplement as an adjunct to specific osteoporosis treatment of patients who are at risk of vitamin D and calcium deficiency.

 One tablet twice a day (e.g. one tablet in the morning and one tablet in the evening).
 Dose reduction should be considered as necessary following the monitoring of calcium levels as indicated in section 4.4 and 4.5.